burespe1/semantic-dictionary/drafts/DR_EU_2024-490/trip-plans-operational-calendar-mapping-day-types-to-calendar-dates.md

 subcategory: Trip plans
 ---

-**Trip plans – _operational calendar, mapping day types to calendar dates_:** the minimum information required to indicate the days or periods when transportation services are operational.

 >The operational calendar describes the specific days of operation for public transport services (days, period, day types).
 For example, it can describe that a specific line operates on all weekdays (Monday to Friday) except for specific public holidays (e.g., December 25).